 TLDR; lead measures are the buttons you can turn to make a difference, lag measures show if you turned the right buttons.
 Find the right buttons, and focus on those.

-To help you get on the right track, here are some examples of objectives, and its corresponding lead measures and lag measures.
+To help you get on the right track, here are some examples of objectives and their corresponding lead measures and lag measures.

 A roadmap for success